Buka-Xing/Deep-network-based-distribution-measures-for-full-reference-image-quality-assessment/README.md

 ------------------------------

-## Useage:
+## Usage:
 Please compare reference and distorted images one by one.
 The batch-based computation **is not supported**.

 ------------------------------

 ## Acknowledgement:
-We thanks a lot for work of 'dingkeyan93' and work of [DISTS](https://github.com/dingkeyan93/DISTS).
-DeepWSD is mostly inspired by the insightful idea from him.
+We thank 'dingkeyan93' a lot for the work [DISTS](https://github.com/dingkeyan93/DISTS).
+His insightful idea mostly inspires the deep distribution measures.